UBC-STAT/stat-201/JUPYTERLAB_GUIDE.md

 ## FAQs

 ### Why did I get a zero/low-mark when I submitted everything on time?

-Ensure that you are aware of the correct due date.
-For example, if an assignment is due on Sunday morning at 12:01am then your assignment should be finished by Saturday night and not Sunday night.

 If you are aware of the above, then make sure that you are opening another notebook tab [in the correct way](#open-multiple-notebook-tabs).
 If you opened another browser tab with JupyterLab, then there is a chance your notebook was overwritten.